magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-636-->

-*  The `generateCustomerTokenAsAdmin` request now retrieves customer tokens as expected.
+*  The `generateCustomerTokenAsAdmin` mutation now retrieves customer tokens as expected.
 Previously, tokens were not returned, and this error was returned: `Customer email provided does not exist`.

 <!--- AC-2371-->